Huck-KIT/ICRA2023/README.md

   - simulate_mcts.py // MCTS approach
   - simulate_random_sequences.py // Random approach
   - parse_automaton.py // A script to extract event sequences from synthesized automata
+  - various.py and .so files with utility functions/libraries to facilitate use if coppeliaSim API